Origin of Clockwork, Perpetual Motion Devices, and the Compass

 Ancestor of the mechanical clock has been thought by some to be the sundial.
 Actually these devices represent two different approaches to the problem of time-keeping.
 True ancestor of the clock is to be found among the highly complex astronomical machines which man has been building since Hellenic times to illustrate the relative motions of the heavenly bodies.

-The Author: Derek J. de Solla Price wrote this paper while serving as consultant to the Museum of History and Technology of the Smithsonian Institution’s United States National Museum.
+This study—its findings will be used in preparing the Museum’s new hall on the history of time-keeping—traces this ancestry back through 2,000 years of history on three continents.
+The Author: Derek J. de Solla Price wrote this paper while serving as consultant to the Museum of History and Technology of the Smithsonian Institution’s United States National Museum. |

 In each successive age this construction, having become lost, is, by the Sun’s favour, again revealed to some one or other at his pleasure.
 (Sūrya Siddhānta, ed.
 Burgess, xiii, 18-19.)

-THE histories of the mechanical clock and the magnetic compass must be accounted amongst the most tortured of all our efforts to understand the origins of man’s important inventions.
+HE histories of the mechanical clock and the magnetic compass must be accounted amongst the most tortured of all our efforts to understand the origins of man’s important inventions.
 Ignorance has too often been replaced by conjecture, and conjecture by misquotation and the false authority of “common knowledge” engendered by the repetition of legendary histories from one generation of textbooks to the next.
 In what follows, I can only hope that the adding of a strong new trail and the eradication of several false and weaker ones will lead us nearer to a balanced and integrated understanding of medieval invention and the intercultural transmission of ideas.

 For the mechanical clock, perhaps the greatest hindrance has been its treatment within a self-contained “history of time measurement” in which sundials, water-clocks and similar devices assume the natural role of ancestors to the weight-driven escapement clock in the early 14th century.1 This view must presume that a generally sophisticated knowledge of gearing antedates the invention of the clock and extends back to the Classical period of Hero and Vitruvius and such authors well-known for their mechanical ingenuities.